When Red Bull Gives You More Than Wings…

 Spilt drinks have caused problems before: Fate is Almost the Hunter: United Airlines Pilot’s Spilt Coffee Helps Trigger False Terrorist Alert

-UPDATE 12 September 2019: Spilled coffee forces plane to divert over Atlantic
+UPDATE 12 September 2019: Spilled coffee forces plane to divert over Atlantic (AAIB report)

-Its not just drinks: We reported in June 2014 on a Royal Air Force (RAF) A330 Voyager ZZ333, that was involved in a loss of control (LOC-I) incident during a flight from Afghanistan in February 2014.
+Its not just drinks: We reported in June 2014 on a Royal Air Force (RAF) A330 Voyager ZZ333, that was involved in a loss of control (LOC-I) incident during a flight to Afghanistan in February 2014.
 The UK Military Aviation Authority (MAA) issued a preliminary report on 17 March 2014 that said investigators:

 …found evidence to link the movement of the seat to the movement of the side-stick, in the form of a Digital SLR camera obstruction which was in-front of the Captain’s left arm rest and behind the base of the Captain’s side-stick at the time of the event.
 Analysis of the camera has confirmed that it was being used in the three minutes leading up to the event.
 Furthermore, forensic analysis of damage to the body of the camera indicates that it experienced a significant compression against the base of the side-stick, consistent with having been jammed between the arm rest and the side-stick unit.